-Cricklewood’s corn is fresh picked first thing in the morning and is oh so good!!
+Cricklewood’s corn is sourced from a local farm, is fresh picked first thing in the morning, and is oh so good!!
 We suggest eating the corn the same day you pick it up.
 If you are not going to cook and eat your fresh corn that day, store it in the refrigerator with the husks left on.
 It should last 2 to 3 days.

 Cooking Sweet Corn

 Our favourite way: Get a pot of water boiling hard.
 Place the husked sweet corn into the boiling water.
 Once it begins to boil again, cook for about 5 to 7 minutes.
 Following family tradition I always add a teaspoon of sugar to the boiling water before adding the corn.
 Supposedly this will stop the sugar from leeching out of the corn.
 If you add salt to the water it will toughen the corn.
 Do not overcook.